openshift/openshift-client-python/README.md

 * A familiarity with Python is assumed.

 ## Setup
-Setup-Prerequisites
-1. You will require certain pip packages, use the following command to install them when at the root folder of the repository.
+### Prerequisites
+1. Download and install the OpenShift [command-line Tools](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/) needed to access your OpenShift cluster.

+### Installation Instructions

+#### Using PIP
+1. Install the `openshift-client` module from PyPI.
     ```bash
-    sudo pip install -r requirements.txt
+    sudo pip install openshift-client
     ```
-2. Download and install the OpenShift [command-line Tools](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/latest/) needed to access your OpenShift cluster.

-Setup steps
+#### For development
 1. Git clone https://github.com/openshift/openshift-client-python.git (or your fork).
 2. Append ./packages to your PYTHONPATH environment variable (e.g. export PYTHONPATH=$(pwd)/packages:$PYTHONPATH).
 3. Write and run your python script!